 Fascinating Halloween Superstitions and Beliefs

 Breaking a mirror on Halloween is said to bring seven years of bad luck.
 This superstition dates back centuries, rooted in the idea that mirrors are portals to the supernatural realm.
-Fast forward and let me tell you about my own experience of breaking a mirror.
+Fast forward, and let me tell you about my mirror-breaking experience.

 Breaking a Mirror During High School Days

-I am not going to lie, I believed in many of the superstitions related to Hallowen for the lion’s share of my childhood.
+I am not going to lie; I believed in many of the superstitions related to Halloween for the lion’s share of my childhood.
 Especially the one about breaking a mirror.
-As clumsy as I was in my early teens, for whatever reason, I never broke anything until high school days.
+As clumsy as I was in my early teens, for whatever reason, I never broke anything until my high school days.

 Although putting on make-up was not my forte back in the day, I probably earned an A for effort.
 My sister was an expert at looking gorgeous.
-She had an awesome skill in terms of putting on make-up.
-So, the minute she was away at work, I’d explore her make-up vanity in her room.
+She had an excellent skill in terms of putting on make-up.
+So, I’d explore her make-up vanity in her room when she was away at work.
 I loved her bumble bee jewelry collection.
 I once had a bee costume.

 Suspicions Arise